Table of Contents

 Age is one of the biggest risk factors for heart disease.
 Women usually go through menopause in their 50s.
-Low estrogen levels mixed with age can make heart disease more likely.
-Scientists are not 100 percent sure why cardiovascular disease occurs more commonly in menopausal women, but they posit that low estrogen levels may be a factor.
+Low estrogen levels mixed with age can make heart disease more likely because estrogen protects women’s hearts (cardioprotective) when they are younger.
+That protection wanes as they become postmenopausal.

 The American Heart Association cites that three out of four female adults have some form of cardiovascular disease.
 These same studies show that heart attacks among women increase dramatically in the ten years after menopause begins.
 Heart disease rates go up because the likelihood of high cholesterol and high blood pressure also increases with age.
 Together, these factors can significantly increase heart disease post-menopause.
 Heart disease is the leading cause of death in women, so talk to your doctor about ways to improve your heart health during and after menopause.